 SECURITY SEEKER SIDE:

-An investigator: A Security Seeker would never invest in a piece of property they haven’t seen.
+An investigator: A Security Seeker would never invest in a piece of property they haven’t seen virtually or in person.
 In fact, a Security Seeker wouldn’t need to just see the property; they’d need to have the soil tested for toxicity, look into all the zoning restrictions, and get a detailed prospectus from the developer and a resume from every other investor.